 Badass Grandpa - Iroh, the quiet and Zen fellow over there sipping his tea, also happens to be one of the most skilled Firebenders in history.

-The Chessmaster - David and Bourne in a way - pretty much their whole time as pairing was made up of the two of them trying to out-manuever one another.
+The Chessmaster - David and Bourne in a way - their whole time as pairing was made up of the two of them trying to out-manuever one another.
 David loses in their first two face-offs, manages an ultimately pyrrhic victory in the third, and finally comes off better in the fourth.

 Amanda and Hoffman have both tried to become this.
 Results ranged from unexpectedly effective to abject failure.